 Adding color to your braids is a great protective hairstyle that doesn't risk the same potential damage to your strands as coloring them would.
 Fulani braids, like the ones seen here, can give the illusion that black cherry is your hair color because they are woven so tightly at the scalp.

-If you apply dark cherry hair color to pre-lightened strands, there's a chance your first color attempt will pull some of the brighter tones in the bunch, like magenta, which is a beautiful contrast to your dark cherry base color.
+If you apply dark cherry hair color to pre-lightened strands, there's a chance your first color attempt will pull some of the brighter tones in the bunch, like magenta, which is a beautiful contrast to your black cherry base color.

 With black cherry hair color, try using color-preserving shampoos and conditioners, as well as heat protectants prior to any styling to keep your color vibrancy alive longer.

 A little sheen goes a long way.
 To cheat your way there as your color begins to dull itself out, pick up a shine spray and gloss over your strands to make those amethyst tones really pop out.

 There's a lot you can do to keep your strands healthy despite having undergone a color transformation.
 To avoid frizzing, squeeze the moisture out of your hair after showering instead of rubbing it together, and be sure to use a nonabrasive fabric like jersey, cotton, or a microfiber towel.
 Sleeping on a silk pillowcase will also support your strands to be silky smooth.

 To get all-over black cherry hair color you might just need easy all-over glaze that you're able to do yourself from the comfort of your home.
 Brands like Garnier, L'Oreal, Overtone, Wella, and plenty of other renowned companies make both permanent and semi-permanent color options in black cherry that are easily accessible at your local drug store or online.
 Be sure to follow manufacturer's directions for use and cover things up to avoid staining.